theguly/iris-doc-src/docs/operations/cases/iocs.md

 !!! warning  "This will permanently delete the IoC and its attributes"

-To delete an issue, one could either right click on the IoC, and select `Delete`, or click on the IoC value, and click on the `Delete` button.
+To delete an IoC, one could either right click on the IoC, and select `Delete`, or click on the IoC value, and click on the `Delete` button.

 ![IOCS](/_static/iocs/delete_ioc.png){ align=center }

+!!! note "The IOC is only unlinked from the case if it references other cases"